MicrosoftDocs/azure-stack-docs/AKS-Hybrid/azure-rbac-aks-hybrid.md

 1. [Create a role assignment for the server application](/azure/azure-arc/kubernetes/azure-rbac?tabs=AzureCLI#create-a-role-assignment-for-the-server-application).

 1. [Create a client application](/azure/azure-arc/kubernetes/azure-rbac?tabs=AzureCLI#create-a-client-application).
-You'll refer to the client application when you use `kubectl` to connect within your network.
+You refer to the client application when you use `kubectl` to connect within your network.

 ### Grant permissions for users on the cluster